-Publish restrooms aren’t fun or chic topic to blog about, but all of us have had the experience of “noping out” of a public bathroom because it was just too gross to use.
-If desperate, perhaps we took some effort to clean things up, piled a layer of protective toilet paper on vulnerable surfaces, or maybe just hovered.
+Public restrooms aren’t a hot topic to blog about, but all of us have had the experience of “noping out” of a public bathroom because it was just too gross to use.
+Of, if we were desperate, perhaps we took some effort to clean things up, piled a layer of protective toilet paper on vulnerable surfaces, or maybe just hovered.

 This image is available for purchase as stickers!